jacksonhturner/SanGro/README.md

 Upon initiation, the nextflow interface will appear and the pipeline will run to completion or exit due to an error.

-Output of Sangro is stored in the directory created by the `--publish-dir` parameter within the `run_sangro.sh` shell script.
+Output of SanGro is stored in the directory created by the `--publish-dir` parameter within the `run_sangro.sh` shell script.

 For this example, access results by navigating to `test_run/project/publish/iqtree` and downloading the `trimal.treefile` file inside it.